Come and join one of the largest gender studies groups in Europe!

 Knowledge and theoretical skills gained equip students with valuable tools for future professions in – for example yet not limited to – education, campaigning and activism, journalism, NGO’s, policy-making, and the creative & cultural sectors.

-The minor Gender Studies is taught by staff from the Graduate Gender Programme (GGeP), GGeP is a national and international centre for research, PhD training, academic teaching and political engagement, which has a long-standing reputation and is one of the largest Gender Studies groups in Europe.
-GGeP lecturers combine disciplinary backgrounds including media, cultural, literary & visual studies; anthropology; and science and technology studies.
-Staff members have solid grounding in relevant theories and debates and offer to the classroom research-led teaching.
+The minor Gender Studies is taught by staff from the Graduate Gender Programme (GGeP).
+GGeP is a national and international centre for research, PhD training, academic teaching and political engagement, which has a long-standing reputation and is one of the largest Gender Studies groups in Europe.
+GGeP lecturers combine disciplinary backgrounds including media, cultural, literary & visual studies; philosophy, anthropology; and science and technology studies.
+Staff members have solid grounding in relevant theories and debates and offer research-led teaching.
 Our lecturers are also from different generations in order to encourage intergenerational relations and thinking.

-The minor Gender Studies contributes to the requirements of 30 ECTS of Gender Studies and/or Postcolonial Studies courses for the 1 year master’s programme Gender Studies and to the requirements of 45 ECTS of Gender Studies and/or Postcolonial Studies courses the 2-year research master Gender Studies (Research).
+The minor Gender Studies contributes to the requirements of 30 EC of Gender Studies and/or Postcolonial Studies courses for the 1 year master’s programme Gender Studies and to the requirements of 45 EC of Gender Studies and/or Postcolonial Studies courses the 2-year research master Gender Studies (Research).

 The minor Gender Studies consists of four compulsory courses (30 EC).
 The courses include lectures, seminars readings, film and documentary screenings, museum visits, individual and group presentations and assignments include essays and book reviews.
 The courses aim to be interactive and students are encouraged to raise questions, promote debate, offer criticisms and contribute to the course contents.